 Let’s face it.
 You’re busy, or you need to be.
 And you don’t need to be busy producing mortgage newsletters every week and month.
 What you need is to be taking apps and closing loans.
 You need to let someone else whose mission is to produce great content for you to do their thing.

-You also need an up-to-date system to manage all your contacts into proper distribution groups so you can share content that’ll be helpful to them, and especially, at exactly the time that they need it.
+You also need an up-to-date system to manage all your contacts into proper distribution groups so you can share content that’ll be helpful to them, exactly when they need it.